Leading the State

 Advancing Water Quality

-Working with the State Water Resources Control Board – the lead agency in regulating water quality among other responsibilities – the OPC engaged a team of scientists to begin laying the groundwork for the development of ecologically relevant criteria for coastal ocean acidification:
+Working with the State Water Resources Control Board (the lead agency in regulating water quality), the Southern California Coastal Water Research Project, and Stanford University, the OPC has launched an effort to lay the groundwork for the development of ecologically relevant criteria for coastal ocean acidification:

 Track the Ocean Protection Council

 The OPC meets four times per year, and is eager to hear from the public.
-To track the OPC’s actions, and get involved visit http://www.opc.ca.gov/, or contact Jennifer Phillips at firstname.lastname@example.org.
+To track the OPC’s actions, and get involved visit http://www.opc.ca.gov/, or contact Jennifer Phillips, Policy Advisor, at email@example.com.